paulcmjames/paulcmjames.github.io/_posts/2026-09-02-ai-arms-race.md

 That's a classic collective-action problem.

-It's rather like climate change, except potentially faster: everyone benefits from restraint, but each individual actor fears being the one who restrains themselves while everyone else carries on.
+It's rather like climate change, except potentially faster, everyone benefits from restraint, but each individual actor fears being the one who restrains themselves while everyone else carries on.

 And I think this is particularly relevant to something we've discussed before: AI isn't simply another technology being introduced into society gradually.
 The speed matters enormously.